Homosexuality and religion: Wicca

 The Wiccan Charge of the Goddess, one of the most famous texts in Neopaganism, states in the words of the Goddess, "all acts of love and pleasure are my rituals".
 In traditional forms of Wicca, such as Gardnerian and Alexandrian Wicca, magic is often performed between a man and a woman, and the "Great Rite" is a sex ritual performed between a Priest and Priestess representing the God and Goddess; however, this is not generally seen as excluding homosexuals or magic between same-sex couples.
-Most groups still insist, however, that initiations be conferred from man to woman or woman to man.
+While many groups still insist that initiations be conferred from man to woman or woman to man, Wicca has become a very diverse religion with varying views.
+As there is no central governing body nor a core authoritative text, individual covens and practitioners often establish their own guidelines.
+Many self-initiates are LGBTQ+ and form queer-centered covens and traditions.

 Satanism

 Both major Satanic traditions, The Satanic Temple and the Church of Satan, emphasise the right of the individual to free sexual expression.
-Lucien Greaves, spokesperson of The Satanic Temple, has stated the Temple "will always fight… to the death to ensure that there are equal rights for the gay community."
+Lucien Greaves, spokesperson of The Satanic Temple, has stated the Temple "will always fight... to the death to ensure that there are equal rights for the gay community."

+Some Theistic Satanists like the Order of Nine Angles are extremely homophobic, and support and perpetrate hate crimes against gay people, like the Keillers Park murder perpetrated by the ONA group Temple of the Black Light.
+The London nailbomber that targeted the LGBT people and migrants was also inspired by ONA founder David Myatt.